-Here at Smith Jones, we have successfully represented many competitive cyclists.
-We have the specialist knowledge required to succeed in ensuring you are properly compensated for your injuries and losses.
+Here at Smith Jones, we have successfully represented many competitive on both at a semi-pro level and professionals.
+We have the specialist knowledge required to succeed in ensuring you are properly compensated for your suffering and losses.

-If you have suffered any injuries as a result of a competitive cycling accident, we are here to ease the process of recovery.
+If you have suffered as a result of a competitive race, we are here to ease the process of recovery.
 When assisting you with a claim, we will ensure that you are provided with the most effective rehabilitation, medical assistance and physiotherapy.

-If you are a competitive cyclist who has been involved in a cycling accident, our specialist team are here to help.
+If you are a competitive cyclist who has been involved in an accident, our specialists are here to help.
 You can call our expert team for free on 0800 195 95 90 to receive advice and assistance to begin your claim.
 Alternatively, submit an enquiry online and a member of our team will call you back.